jdoleary/Spellmasons/docs/TasksCurrent.md

 # Game Breaking Priorities
+- TODO: Change obstacles to tiles
+    - Since i'll be using wave function collapse obstacles will have different bounds
+    - A tile will be an image and bounds (maybe multiple)
+- Tiles made up of
+    - ground
+    - wall
+    - water
+    - void

 - Improve sending castCards with targeting based on id not position
 - Separate level data generation with level image generation